Unifi Network - Setup VLANs including IoT and access to Pi-hole

 192.168.20.254

 I have chosen a DHCP range between 150 and 254.
-This gives me the possibility to use all IP addresses before 150 as fixed IP addresses
+This gives me the possibility to use all IP addresses before 150 as fixed IP addresses.

 - Expand

-Hide options
+Show options

 and added the IP address of my Pi-hole

-- In my case I enabled the
+- In my case I unchecked

 - Domain Name: